-The itinerary of each tour may be adjusted to suit the initial group but the list is a guide to suitable locations for visiting gardens.
+The itinerary of each tour may be adjusted to suit the initial group.

 We experienced the gardens and houses of the Cotswolds at all levels: the grand, the intimate and the fun’s fancy.
 This was all made possible by Barbara’s flexibility and wonderful connections with the locals from drivers to land owners.